CRISPR gene editing: Genetic anthropology

 CRISPR-Cas9 can be used in investigating and identifying the genetic differences of humans to other apes, especially of the brain.
-For example, by reintroducing archaic gene variants into brain organoids to show a major impact on neurodevelopment or by knockout of a gene in embryonic stem cells to identify a genetic regulator that via early cell shape transition drives evolutionary expansion of the human forebrain.
+For example, by reintroducing archaic gene variants into brain organoids to show an impact on neurogenesis, metaphase length of apical progenitors of the developing neocortex, or by knockout of a gene in embryonic stem cells to identify a genetic regulator that via early cell shape transition drives evolutionary expansion of the human forebrain.
+One study described a major impact of an archaic gene variant on neurodevelopment which may be an artefact of a CRISPR side effect, as it could not be replicated in a subsequent study.

 By technique

 Knockdown/activation

 Using "dead" versions of Cas9 (dCas9) eliminates CRISPR's DNA-cutting ability, while preserving its ability to target desirable sequences.
 Multiple groups added various regulatory factors to dCas9s, enabling them to turn almost any gene on or off or adjust its level of activity.
 Like RNAi, CRISPR interference (CRISPRi) turns off genes in a reversible fashion by targeting, but not cutting a site.
 The targeted site is methylated, epigenetically modifying the gene.
 This modification inhibits transcription.
 These precisely placed modifications may then be used to regulate the effects on gene expressions and DNA dynamics after the inhibition of certain genome sequences within DNA.
 Within the past few years, epigenetic marks in different human cells have been closely researched and certain patterns within the marks have been found to correlate with everything ranging from tumor growth to brain activity.
 Conversely, CRISPR-mediated activation (CRISPRa) promotes gene transcription.
 Cas9 is an effective way of targeting and silencing specific genes at the DNA level.
 In bacteria, the presence of Cas9 alone is enough to block transcription.
 For mammalian applications, a section of protein is added.
 Its guide RNA targets regulatory DNA sequences called promoters that immediately precede the target gene.

 Cas9 was used to carry synthetic transcription factors that activated specific human genes.
 The technique achieved a strong effect by targeting multiple CRISPR constructs to slightly different locations on the gene's promoter.